etingof/snmpsim/README.txt

-Module invocation requires passing database type (sqlite3, psycopg, MySQL and any other compliant to Python DB-API and importable as a Python module) and connect string which is database dependant:
+Module invocation requires passing database type (sqlite3, psycopg, MySQL and any other compliant to Python DB-API and importable as a Python module) and connect string which is database dependant.
+For example, sqlite backend can be configured this way:

 $ snmpsimd.py --variation-module-options=sql:sqlite3:/tmp/sqlite.db

 The .snmprec value is expected to hold database table name to keep all OID-value pairs served within selected .snmprec line.
-This table will not be created automatically and should exist for sql module to work.
-Table layout should be as follows:
+This table can either be created automatically whenever sql module is invoked in recording mode or can be created and populated by hand.
+In the latter case table layout should be as follows:

   CREATE TABLE <tablename> (oid text primary key,
                             tag text,